voliva/safe-decimal/article.md

 The only basic arithmetic operation that can give recurring decimals is division.
 1 and 3 are both safe numbers, but if you divide 1/3 it gives back 0.333... which has recurring decimals.

-The other big limitation of only using safe numbers is that it excludes all of the other numbers (of course).
+The other big limitation of only using safe numbers is that they are discrete, it can't represent all the numbers that rationals do.

-Looks like safe numbers are the key to the solution, but is there a way we can solve both of these problems?
+Looks like safe numbers are the key to the solution, but is there a way we can solve these two limitations?

 ## What if...

 What if we delay the execution of divisions as much as possible, while still using "safe numbers"?
+Essentially it's like having rational numbers but where the individual numbers can be decimals too.
 All we need to do is just store 2 safe numbers `a` and `b` which together represent the division `a/b`.
-It's like rational numbers, but where the numbers can actually be decimals too.

-This should actually solve both of the limitations safe numbers have when alone, since we won't have any division happening until we need to show the number and we can represent any other rational number, because this solution extends rationals (where both parts are integers).
+This should actually solve both of the limitations safe numbers by themselves.
+The division operation not being safe is gone because we don't need to divide, and we can represent every rational number because this is a superset of them (integers are also safe numbers).

 For example, 3.35 is not representable in binary in exact form.
 But we can transform this number to a pair `a / b = 5.234375 / 1.5625 = 3.35` where both a and b are safe numbers.
 They don't have any recurring decimal when represented in base 2: `5.234375 -> 101.001111` and `1.5625 -> 1.1001`.